Batch: SFTP

 Connection requirements

-You can use your favorite SFTP client that supports a SSH Private Key for authorization.
+You can use any SFTP client (for example, FileZilla) that supports a SSH Private Key for authorization.

 Credentials